openwdl/wdl/SPEC.md

 **Parameters**

-1. `File|Directory`: Path of the file or direcoty to read.
+1. `File|Directory`: Path of the file or directory to read.
 If the argument is a `String`, it is assumed to be a local file path relative to the current working directory of the task.
 2. `String`: (Optional) Suffix to remove from the file name.

 **Returns**: The file's basename as a `String`.